ucbugg/learn.ucbugg/ucbugg/chapters/advanced-rigging.md

 ## Extra for Experts

 ### Spine Controllers
 Now you have a basic bipedal rig.
 One thing missing in our rig though is the spine control.
 Think about how you would rig the spine!
-It will be done with a mix of orient constraints between controllers and joints, and then parenting of thos controllers.
+It will be done with a mix of orient constraints between controllers and joints, and then parenting of those controllers.